Image of GILEAD HIV Logo

 To meet the goals of this plan, the government has steadily increased funding for HIV prevention, treatment, and care.
 The funding goes to a number of federal agencies that run national programs and distribute the funds to state and local governments and organizations across the country.6

-• $195M for the CDC to reduce new HIV infections
+• $220M for the CDC to implement high-impact HIV prevention and reduce new HIV infections

-• $122M to provide HIV testing, linkage to care, and prescription of PrEP medicine and associated medical costs through the Health Center program
+• $157M to expand access to HIV testing, linkage to care, and prescription of HIV PrEP and associated services through the Health Center Program

-• $26M to the NIH for the implementation of research facilities in target jurisdictions
+• $26M to the NIH for implementation of research projects in the EHE jurisdictions

-The proposed budget for fiscal year 2023 increases the total allocation to $850M, which would be an increase of $377 million more than the previous year.
-The document states that the increased budget focuses on the need "...to aggressively reduce new HIV cases by increasing access to HIV prevention and care programs and ensuring equitable access to support services.”21,22
+The proposed budget for fiscal year 2024 includes $850M, which represents a $277M increase over the previous year’s enacted funding level.
+The document states that the budget focuses on the need "...to aggressively reduce new HIV cases, increase access to pre-exposure prophylaxis (also known as PrEP), and ensure equitable access to services and support for those living with HIV."22,23

 Progress on the initiative

-As of 2020, the Initiative had made significant progress with its national programs and its state and local efforts.3,20
+As of 2021, the Initiative had made significant progress with its national programs and its state and local efforts.3,21

 THE NATIONAL HIV/AIDS STRATEGY FOR THE UNITED STATES